Semen Retention – Aims and Benefits Explained | Coitus Reservatus

 eBook - Tantric and Taoist Massage and Bodywork

-In these ancient systems, it was primarily thought that Semen Retention would retain Vital Life Essence (considered to be highly concentrated in sperm), which could be cultivated and used for attaining longevity and spiritual progress.
-Additionally, it was believed that it would also benefit overall physical and emotional health, besides bringing more pleasure in more down-to-earth lovemaking.
+In these ancient systems, it was thought that semen retention would retain Vital Life Essence (considered to be highly concentrated in semen, notably in sperm), which could be cultivated and used for attaining longevity and spiritual progress.
+Additionally, it was believed that it would also benefit overall physical and emotional health, besides bringing more pleasure in down-to-earth lovemaking.

-By contrast, expelling semen too often would diminish Life Force Energy (depending on its manifestation this can be Qi, Prana, Kundalini Energy, Jing Essence, and so on) leading to a shorter life, more illnesses, and less chances to attain spiritual enlightenment.
+By contrast, expelling semen too often would diminish Life Force Energy (Vital Life Essence), which, depending on its manifestation is known as Qi, Prana, Kundalini Energy, Jing Essence, and so on.
+This in turn would lead to a shorter lifespan, more illnesses, and less chances to attain spiritual enlightenment.

-Today, the reasons for men to engage in Semen Retention techniques are roughly the same as they have been in ancient times.
-Think of improving fertility, enhancing sexual pleasure, increasing physical health, boosting testosterone levels, building more muscle mass, improving skin and hair quality, curing sexual dysfunctions — such as Premature Ejaculation (PE) — improving one’s sex life and relationship, promoting virility and vitality, improving self-confidence, perseverance and self-control, increasing mental and cognitive health, and attaining spiritual growth and self-realization.
+Today, the reasons for men to engage in semen retention activities and techniques are roughly the same as they have been in ancient times.
+Think of improving fertility, virility, and vitality, enhancing sexual pleasure, increasing physical health, boosting testosterone levels, building more muscle mass, improving skin and hair quality, curing sexual dysfunctions — such as premature ejaculation — improving one’s sex life and relationship, improving self-confidence, perseverance, and self-control, augmenting mental and cognitive health, and attaining spiritual growth and self-realization.

-Limited research done on the topic of Semen Retention shows that the longer one doesn’t ejaculate, the more positive some of the proclaimed benefits.
-For instance, sperm motility and sperm volume seem to increase as well as testosterone levels.
+The limited research done on the topic of semen retention suggests that the longer one doesn’t ejaculate, the more positive some of the proclaimed benefits.
+For instance, sperm motility and sperm volume seem to increase, as well as testosterone levels.

 Health Risks of Semen Retention